Centurion C-RAM

-The Centurion C-RAM, also called the Land Phalanx Weapon System (LPWS), is an American Counter-Rocket, Artillery, and Mortar (C-RAM) air defense artillery system.
-The system was developed in 2004, during and after the Iraq War identified a weakness in ground-based anti-projectile artillery.
+The Centurion C-RAM, also called the Land Phalanx Weapon System (LPWS), is an American counter-rocket, artillery, and mortar (C-RAM) air defense artillery system.
+It was developed in 2004, when combat during the Iraq War identified a weakness in ground-based anti-projectile artillery.
 The system is produced by Northrop Grumman, Raytheon, and Oshkosh Corporation.

 Description

-The Centurion was developed and produced by Northrop Grumman, Raytheon, and Oshkosh Corporation during Operation Enduring Freedom to provide defense from rockets and artillery/mortar shells, fulfilling the Counter Rocket, Artillery, and Mortar role.
+The Centurion was developed and produced by Northrop Grumman, Raytheon, and Oshkosh Corporation during Operation Enduring Freedom to provide defense from rockets and artillery/mortar shells, fulfilling the counter rocket, artillery, and mortar (C-RAM) role.
 The system was developed from the Navy's ship-based Phalanx Close-in Weapons System (CIWS) when the Army requested to use the already-produced system to defend against indirect fire after an increase in mortar attacks.
 The system was first tested by Raytheon in November 2004, entering full service with the Army in 2005 as part of the forward area air defense system.
 The Army’s strategy was to stop indirect fire from impacting friendly forces or assets, by tracking and warning friendly units, or destroying the munition.